18 Text Templates You Should Send During the Hiring Process

 5. Send interview follow-ups.

 After the first round of interviews, it’s time to either setup another interview or let applicants know they didn't get the position.
-If you're rejecting someone, you probably want to give them a call to soften the blow - or at least an email.
+If you're rejecting someone, you probably want to give them a phone call to soften the blow - or at least an email.

-If you're moving someone on to the next stage of the hiring process, though, a quick text is great!
+If you're moving someone on to the next stage of the hiring process, a quick text is great!